-Sarah has 20 years clinical experience working within the NHS, private sector and Ministry of Defence (MOD) specialising in aquatic therapy and musculoskeletal physiotherapy.
+Sarah has over 20 years clinical experience working within the NHS, private sector and Ministry of Defence (MOD) specialising in aquatic therapy and musculoskeletal physiotherapy.
 She qualified as a physiotherapist with a BSc (Hons) from Brunel University London in 1997 and continued to work within London.
 Sarah has been actively involved with all aspects of running a hydrotherapy pool - clinical treatment through to the workings of the plant room, infection control and health and safety requirements.

 Her professional activities include:

-- Member of the Chartered Society of Physiotherapists (CSP) and Health and Care Professions Council (HCPC)
+Member of the Chartered Society of Physiotherapists (CSP) and Health and Care Professions Council (HCPC)

-- Committee member of the Aquatic Therapy Association of Chartered Physiotherapists (ATACP)
+Vice Chair of the Aquatic Therapy Association of Chartered Physiotherapists (ATACP)

-- Committee member of the Pool Water Treatment Advisory Group (PWTAG)
+Committee member of the Pool Water Treatment Advisory Group (PWTAG)

-- Co-writer of Hydrotherapy Pools chapter in The Swimming Pool Water book due for publication 2017
+Co-writer of Hydrotherapy Pools chapter in The Swimming Pool Water book due for publication 2017

-- Member of the Medico Legal Association of Chartered Physiotherapists (MLACP)
+Member of the Medico Legal Association of Chartered Physiotherapists (MLACP)

-- Invited speaker on Hydrotherapy Pools PWTAG guidance at Spatex 2017, Royal Society of Public Health (RSPH) March and September 2017, and PWTAG Conference November 2017
+Invited speaker on Hydrotherapy Pools PWTAG guidance at Spatex 2017, Royal Society of Public Health (RSPH) March and September 2017, and PWTAG Conference November 2017

 Invited speaker and tutor on ATACP study days in 2003, 2006, 2014, 2016 and 2017

-- 2014 UK Aquatic Therapy Conference organiser and speaker
+2019 and 2014 UK Aquatic Therapy Conference organiser and speaker

-- Assisted in the revision of the CSP guidelines for good practice in hydrotherapy
+Assisted in the revision of the CSP guidelines for good practice in hydrotherapy

-- Tutor of UK and International Aquatic Therapy Courses since 2006
+Tutor of UK and International Aquatic Therapy Courses since 2006

-- Professional advisor in both clinical and managerial aquatic therapy
+Professional advisor in both clinical and managerial aquatic therapy

-- Formulating policies and procedures for hydrotherapy pool departments
+Formulating policies and procedures for hydrotherapy pool departments

-- Working with architects and investors in pool design for hydrotherapy pools both private and for the MOD
+Working with architects and investors in pool design for hydrotherapy pools both private and for the MOD

 CIMSPA National Pool Plant Operators Certificate